MoAD is open. There may be building works during your visit. Learn more

 Have an invalid election

-From time to time, a member or senator’s election can be declared void by the Court of Disputed Returns, which is what the High Court is called when it meets to discuss this very issue.
+From time to time, an MP or Senator's election can be declared void by the Court of Disputed Returns, which is what the High Court is called when it meets to discuss this very issue.
 If an election is declared void, everyone elected is automatically removed from parliament and the seat declared vacant.
 This has actually happened a few times – most recently in 2013 due to irregularities in the WA Senate election.
-Another notable example is the Ballarat by-election of 1920; at the election the previous year, the winner was elected by a single vote, and the result was close enough to be declared null, necessitating a new vote.
+Another notable example is the Ballarat by-election of 1920 – at the election the previous year, the winner was elected by a single vote, and the result was close enough to be declared null, necessitating a new vote.

 Expulsion: a special case